subhra2508/docker/readme.md

 ### Docker compose
 - configure relationships between containers
 - save our docker container run settings in easy-to-read file
-- create one-liner developer enviroment startups
+- create one-linear developer enviroment startups
 - It comprised of 2 separate but related things:
 - 1.YAML-formatted file that describes our solution options for:
    - containers